NuriaAmezaga/Data-Analysis-SQL-Tableu/README.md

 Welcome to the repository dedicated to Eniac's strategic exploration into the Brazilian market.
 Eniac is an established online marketplace from Spain.
 Founded over a decade ago, they have grown by maintaining a commitment to providing a diverse catalog of high-quality tech products at competitive prices, complemented by professional tech support and consultation services.

-In this period of expansion, Eniac is considering a collaboration with Magist, a Brazilian SaaS company known for its centralized order management systems and after-sales services.
+In this period of expansion, Eniac is considering a collaboration with Magist, a Brazilian company known for its centralized order management systems and after-sales services.
 This repository contains all the analytical processes and data-driven insights needed to evaluate the potential success of this partnership.

 ## Objective